-This method parses the authentication response that's contained in the return URI, and provided that a valid authorization code is present, it makes a request to IdentityServer's token endpoint, passing the authorization code, the PKCE secret verifier, and other required parameters.
+This method parses the authentication response that's contained in the return URI, and provided that a valid authorization code is present, it makes a request to IdentityServer's token endpoint, passing the authorization code and other required parameters.
 The token endpoint is at /connect/token on port 5105 of the base endpoint exposed as a user setting.
 For more information about user settings, see Configuration management.